 - For advertising an upcoming event: Ticket sales, vendor or entertainment bookings, social mentions

-If your campaign involves multiple marketing efforts (such as social media, direct mail, and radio ads), it’s wise to define how you’ll measure your campaign on each medium.
-(Read more about these channel-specific metrics below.)
+If your campaign involves multiple marketing channels, it’s wise to define how you’ll measure your campaign on each medium.

 - Instagram engagements (likes and comments) and profile tags

 Then, I’d define my primary campaign KPI: Instagram branded hashtag mentions.